raythurman2386/homelab-template/docs/troubleshooting.md

 1. Check the project's GitHub issue tracker
 2. Search the Raspberry Pi forums
 3. Check Docker documentation for container-specific issues
-4. Check Pi-hole and Nginx documentation for service-specific issues
+4. Check Pi-hole, Nginx (if used), or Cloudflare documentation for service-specific issues

 Remember to provide detailed information when seeking help, including:
 - Error messages